Alfonso Almasqué: Club career

 When he returned to Barcelona in 1901, the Almasqué brothers joined the ranks of their hometown club, FC Barcelona, where they both became members of the club's reserve/second team, which was mainly made up of Catalans, featuring alongside the likes of Luis de Ossó, Alfonso Albéniz, and Luis Puelles.
 Almasqué made his official competitive debut for Barça in the 1901–02 Copa Macaya on 1 January, helping his side to an 8–0 thrashing of Club Universitari at Horta, where the surface was clay, which was common at the time.
-In doing so, he became the first-ever player from the Alt Penedès region to play for Barça's first team, but he went on to spent that season as a regular in the second team, with whom he won lesser tournaments organized by the Spanish Gymnastics Federation, such as the 1902 Medalla del Ayuntamiento.
+In doing so, he became the first-ever player from the Alt Penedès region to play for Barça's first team, but he went on to spend that season as a regular in the second team, with whom he won lesser tournaments organized by the Spanish Gymnastics Federation, such as the 1902 Medalla del Ayuntamiento.
 In June 1902, the journalists of the Spanish newspaper Los Deportes stated that he was "one of the most distinguished players in the second team, playing excellently as a defender, midfielder, and forward".
 Around this time, he went to Lyon to complete his studies, with the press noting that his "teammates await his return to take up the position of Vice Captain".

 His younger brother Alberto made his official competitive debut for Barça in the 1902–03 Copa Macaya on 30 November, at the age of 13 years, 11 months and 6 days, thus becoming the youngest footballer to debut with the first team in any official competition; however, some historians and sources remain doubtful about the veracity of this, suggesting that Alfonso, who is five years older, could have been the one who played this match.